SymfonyCasts/reset-password-bundle/docs/simple-post-request-without-twig.md

     }

     /**
+     * Your frontend will call this api endpoint (ajax / axios)
-     * Request a password reset.
+     * to make a password reset request.
      *
      * @Route("", name="app_forgot_password_request", methods={"POST"})
      */